cromagn/metis-reaction-protocol/docs/index.rst

 .. attention::
    **DISCLAIMER**

-   This documentation is the result of **Reverse Engineering** of the Bluetooth Low Energy (BLE) protocol used by METIS Reaction Lights devices.
+   This documentation is the result of **Reverse Engineering** of the Bluetooth Low Energy (BLE) protocol used by METIS Forza Reaction Lights devices.
 It is intended strictly for **educational, analytical, and experimental purposes**.

    The author(s) of this documentation and the associated code are **not affiliated with, endorsed by, or sponsored by METIS** or its parent companies.
 Use of this information may violate the terms of service or warranty agreements of the original manufacturer.
 Proceed at your own risk.